Azoot/Hangman/README.md

 You can customize the list of words in the WORDS variable at the beginning of the script.

 You can change the initial secret word by modifying the WORDSy variable.

+## Additional Scripts
+test.py: This script provides [Difrent version of the same game but with difrent way to get words for the game.].

+testing.py: This script offers [Also difrent version off the same game].